angr/pyvex/README.md

 # pyvex

 A python interface into Valgrind's VEX IR!
+This was created mainly to utilize VEX for static analysis, but it would be cool to integrate this with Valgrind as well.
+To that end, I've started writing pygrind to pass instrumentation over to Python, but this doesn't work yet.

 ## Build